The absence of frontman Fish and dealing with the new

+trying to have fresher sound and looks at that time).
 Suits well with the simple album title Brave; Marillion trying to gamble in promoting Steve Hogarth voice and their remarkable progressive ensemble with framings and long solos for almost each of every songs like a bind of winding road to choose by someone.

 Pete Trewavas, Mark Kelly and Ian Mosley sounded eagerly for keeping up with guitarist Steve Rothery in a dare combination like ELO meets The Wall.